 If you are working on an existing party wall or directly next to a boundary, the Party Wall Act is likely to apply.
 For detailed information, visit planningportal.co.uk.
 Details of the allowable height and size of garden structures, such as new outdoor home offices, can also be found here.

-The RHS Encyclopedia of Garden Design, RHS The Urban Gardener, Heidi Howcroft’s Garden Design: A Book of Ideas and John Brookes’ legendary Small Garden Book will all help you to develop ideas with your wants and needs in mind.
+When looking for modern garden ideas and inspiration, as mentioned, there are so many avenues to explore on social media – think Pinterest and Instagram.
+For more classic garden designs, you may want to use the RHS Encyclopedia of Garden Design, RHS The Urban Gardener, Heidi Howcroft’s Garden Design: A Book of Ideas and John Brookes’ legendary Small Garden Book that can all help you to develop ideas with your wants and needs in mind.

 Magazines are also good for inspiration, and specialist ones keep up with key trends at important flower shows, like Chelsea and Hampton Court – useful if you can’t visit in person.

 Go to public gardens that are part of large estates and country homes to see materials and planting combinations.
 Better still, seek out local plots of a similar size to your own that open as part of the National Gardens Scheme (NGS).
 You’ll discover everything from traditional cottage gardens to contemporary courtyards.
 Find them in the NGS Yellow Book.

 Once you are fairly certain on what look and atmosphere you want to create in your outdoor space, remember the following key areas to ensure that your garden evolve in a healthy fashion.

 Specific wants and needs vary from person to person, but ask yourself, ‘how do I want to feel?’ and ‘who is the garden for?’
 Also consider how much time you have for garden maintenance.
 Together with a particular style or theme in mind, the answers will determine the layout and design details.
 Consult all family members, even the kids and understand that a little compromise is usually necessary!